Xiaomi Mi 12S Ultra uses a IMX989 one-inch big-bottomed camera developed in cooperation with Sony_China IT News-breakinglatest.news-Breaking Latest News

 For example, when shooting scenes with a large number of gradient colors such as the sky and sunset, delicate color transitions and a purer picture can be achieved; when shooting pictures with rich details such as text and trees, the original image already has a natural and clear texture.
 Effectively avoid false-equal images such as white borders.

-Looking forward to the early popularization of the one-inch outsole in the future, so that more people can experience the ultimate shooting effect.
+We look forward to popularizing the one-inch outsole as soon as possible in the future, so that more people can experience the ultimate shooting effect.